viktorfrom/e7020e_bare/README.md

 It is possible to run `arm-none-eabi-gdb` from within the `vscode` using the [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) plugin.

-For general informaiton regarding debugging in `vscode`, see [debugging](https://code.visualstudio.com/docs/editor/debugging).
+For general information regarding debugging in `vscode`, see [debugging](https://code.visualstudio.com/docs/editor/debugging).

 Some useful (default) shortcuts: